How do I contact the Tasmanian Healthy Brain Project (THBP) team?

 What does participation in the Tasmanian Healthy Brain Project involve?

 Participation in the Tasmanian Healthy Brain Project involves annual comprehensive neuropsychological assessments.
 These assessments will examine areas such as memory, language and executive function (e.g. attention) and will take, on average, four hours to complete.
-These assessments will take place on a day suitable to you at your convenience on a UTAS campus (Cradle Coast, Launceston (Newnham), and the Medical Sciences precinct, 17 Liverpool Street, Hobart).
+These assessments will take place on a day suitable to you at your convenience on a UTAS campus (Launceston (Newnham), and the Medical Science Precinct, 17 Liverpool Street, Hobart).

 What does it mean to be a volunteer on this project?